q2333gh/explorer/readme.md

-the project use StringRedisTemplate  base on lettuce(生菜) and the lettuce offer a pool to call redis-server user can require connection, but must return after use: if dont ret , may cause mem-leak(probably not , the lib it self should handle it ?)
+the project use StringRedisTemplate  base on lettuce(生菜) and the lettuce offer a pool to call redis-server user can require connection, but must return after use: if the user don't ret , may cause mem-leak(probably not , the lib itself should handle it ?)
-**but more important: new users need connections from the pool! ** so far,this msg just show up when prog stop. but may cause problem! take your proj as 一期一会
+**but more important: new users need connections from the pool! ** so far,this msg just show up when program stop. but may cause problem! take your proj as 一期一会

 58:03.607  WARN 22108 --- [extShutdownHook] d.r.c.l.LettucePoolingConnectionProvider : LettucePoolingConnectionProvider contains unreleased connections